toddfast/js-template/README.md

 *js-template* is a powerful jQuery-based JavaScript templating framework.
 This project is an updated and modernized reincarnation of Google's excellent open-source [JsTemplate project](http://code.google.com/p/google-jstemplate/).

-*js-template* has unique features and expressive power not found in other client-side templating frameworks:
+*js-template* has unique features and expressive power not found in other JavaScript templating frameworks:

 * Templates stay in HTML where they belong!
 * Templates are themselves valid HTML5.
 Both pre- and post-processed pages with templates will validate.